-All applicants will be interviewed by NFAA National Chapter Director Cristen Iris via Skype, Facetime or phone.
+All Applicants will be interviewed by the NFAA National Chapter Director, Renee Settle via Zoom or phone call.

 Keep in mind that our chapter leaders also have the opportunity to provide input and ideas to help us make our local chapters across the globe as successful as possible!
 If you’re thinking about joining us, we would love to speak with you!

 “The NFAA has, without a doubt, been the best thing that has happened to my career in the publishing industry.
 I started out with the free membership, then became a chapter leader and Authority level member.
 The value I receive from local engagement and exposure to nationally known authors and industry leaders through teleseminars, blog posts, and the annual writers teleconference is immeasurable.

 Application of the information provided has given me traction as an author and as a business person.
 There’s no need to sift through the internet for the information I need because the resources available to NFAA members is comprehensive.